-The Primorsko-notranjska statistical region had 2.5% of Slovenia’s population in 2019.
-The region stood out with the lowest share of population and with the lowest population density (36 persons per square kilometre).
-A natural decrease was recorded in 2019 (–2.1 per 1,000 population), while net migration was positive (7.5 per 1,000 population).
-The share of foreign nationals in the population was 7.5%.
+The Primorsko-notranjska statistical region had the lowest share of Slovenia’s population in 2020 (2.5%).
+The region also stood out with the lowest population density (37 persons per square kilometre).
+A natural decrease was recorded in 2020 (-3.1 per 1,000 population), while net migration was positive (10.7 per 1,000 population).
+The share of foreign nationals in the population was 8.4%.
 Only the Osrednjeslovenska and Obalno-kraška statistical regions had higher shares of foreign nationals.
-The share of children born to unmarried mothers was the third lowest in the country.
-A half of children were born outside marriage.
-The mean age at death was the highest in this region (79.4 years), the same as in the Goriška region.
-The infant mortality rate (i.e. the number of infant deaths per 1,000 live births) was the highest among the regions here (8.1 per 1,000 live births).
+The share of children born to unmarried mothers was the fourth lowest in the country at 53.8%.
+The mean age at death was 79.5 years.
+The infant mortality rate (i.e. the number of infant deaths per 1,000 live births) was the highest among the regions here (6.2).

-In 2019, the highest employment rate was recorded in this region: 70% of the working age population were in employment.
-41% of persons in employment from this region worked in another statistical region, a large majority of them in the Osrednjeslovenska statistical region.
+In 2020, the highest employment rate was recorded in this region: 69.9% of the working age population were in employment.
+42% of persons in employment from this region worked in another statistical region, a large majority of them in the Osrednjeslovenska statistical region.
+The difference between the employment rate for men and women in the region was the largest, 10.4 percentage points.
 Average monthly net earnings were the lowest in the country.
-They amounted to EUR 1,017, which was EUR 117 less than the national average.
-This region was one of the poorest regions in the country.
-GDP per capita was the second lowest among the regions (EUR 16,154).
-This region contributed 1.8% to Slovenia's GDP.
+They amounted to EUR 1,085, which was EUR 124 less than the national average.
+The region is among the weakest in terms of the economy.
+GDP per capita was the second lowest among the regions (EUR 15,372).
+This region contributed 1.7% to Slovenia's GDP.
 There were just over 4,600 enterprises operating in the region; each employed on average 3.5 people.
-In terms of the number of passenger cars per 1,000 population, this region was second (604).
-Also in terms of their average age (11.1 years).
-Of the total amount of wastewater generated in 2019 in this region, 95% was treated before discharge into the public sewerage system.
-This was the highest share among the regions.
-The same share was recorded in Pomurska.
+In terms of the number of passenger cars per 1,000 population (601) and their average age (11.4 years) the region was second.
+Of the total amount of wastewater generated in 2020 in this region, 95% was treated before discharge into the public sewerage system.
+This was the second highest share among the regions.